 - Remove from heat immediately and then set aside to cool.
 That’s it!
 You did it!

 You made browned butter!
 Now add this secret ingredient to other recipes to help enhance the flavor of your favorite desserts.

 Pink Vanilla Glaze

-When you try these baked donuts you will never miss a fried donut every again.
-With baked donuts you get all that fluffy light texture you know donuts to be without the grease that fried donuts have.
+When you try these baked donuts you will never miss a fried donut ever again.
+With baked donuts, you get all that fluffy light texture you know donuts to be without the grease that fried donuts have.

 Are Baked Donuts Cake?